Functions

 Processing the model's results

 The model in this example returns a list of results and we need to pick the result with the higest score.
-The model may already always return the highest scoring label as the first value in the list but given we're not sure about that we apply sorting in the stack anyway.
+The model may already always return the highest scoring label as the first value in the list but given we're not sure about that we apply sorting in the journey anyway.

 card HFCard, then: HFResult do